 - ✓ Apply as early as possible.
-The earlier you submit your application, the earlier it will be queued for processing. - ✓ Fill out your application carefully, completely and accurately.
-Applications are compared against multiple databases mistakes and inaccuracies will cause the processing of your application to be delayed until errors can be corrected. - ✓ Maintain a current email and mailing addresses in WebAdvisor and check to make sure that emails received from financialaid@swccd.edu are not going to your spam or trash files. - ✓ Respond to all emails promptly and submit requested paperwork as soon as possible. - ✓ Be aware of all Eligibility Requirements on page 3.
+The earlier you submit your application, the earlier it will be queued for processing.
+The beginning of each semester is our busiest period, so please apply as early as possible. - ✓ Fill out your application carefully, completely and accurately.
+Applications are compared against multiple databases mistakes and inaccuracies will cause the processing of your application to be delayed until errors can be corrected. - ✓ Maintain a current email and mailing addresses in WebAdvisor and check to make sure that emails received from financialaid@swccd.edu are not going to your spam or trash files. - ✓ Respond to all emails promptly and submit requested paperwork as soon as possible. - ✓ Be aware of all Eligibility Requirements.